vlaujacky/JIRA_PYTHON_API_JSON/README.md

 The problem with Jira usage is manual and boring due to the web interface.
 Especially when you have a lot a of issues to treat with.

-A lack of project about Jira automatization and they didn't corresponds to my usage (too simple, overkill,...).
+A lack of project about Jira automatization and they didn't correspond to my usage (too simple, overkill,...).
-Also, I haven't seen any project about Jira automatisation which used JSON to manipulate issue.
+Also, I haven't seen any project about Jira automatization which used JSON to manipulate issue.

 ### What is the purpose of this project ?
 My project intends to automatize Jira issues manipulation with JSON templates.
 I wanted to implement the most useful features and made it simplest as possible.

 ### Why did I undertake it ?
-For my IT school project, I had to do a CMDB for a DRP (Disastery Recovery Protocol) and I choose to use Jira.
+For my IT school project, I had to do a CMDB for a DRP (Disaster Recovery Protocol) and I choose to use Jira.
 So, I had to automatize the creation/modification/deletion of issues.

 ## Technologies Used